pwafire/pwafire/README.md

 ### Project PWA Fire
->Build amazing Web experiences now with [pwafire](https://github.com/mayeedwin/pwafire).
+>Build amazing Web experiences now with [pwa fire](https://github.com/mayeedwin/pwafire).
 Github latest release version availabe [HERE](https://github.com/mayeedwin/pwafire/releases)

 ### Get Started with Project PWA Fire
-Project [pwafire](https://twitter.com/pwafire) is an open source *progressive web app* **javascript** and **json** [Bundle](https://github.com/mayeedwin/pwafire) developed by [Maye Edwin](https://maye.gdgmoi.com) that allows you to convert your website into a *progressive web app* or build one in a few.
+Project [pwa fire](https://twitter.com/pwafire) is an open source *progressive web app* **javascript** and **json** [Bundle](https://github.com/mayeedwin/pwafire) developed by [Maye Edwin](https://maye.gdgmoi.com) that allows you to convert your website into a *progressive web app* or build one in a few.
 It is the most simplest way you can ever convert your web app or website into a 100% [Progressive Web App](https://www.linkedin.com/pulse/what-progressive-web-app-get-started-now-canaan-maye-edwin/) and still have some fun with the code.
 It doesn't make you a lazy code beast.

 #### What to do first // Required
-[Download](https://github.com/mayeedwin/pwafire/releases) now the [pwafire](https://twitter.com/pwafire) bundle and upload the *sw.js* and *manifest.json files* to the **ROOT** folder of your project or website.
+[Download](https://github.com/mayeedwin/pwafire/releases) now the [pwa fire](https://twitter.com/pwafire) bundle and upload the *sw.js* and *manifest.json files* to the **ROOT** folder of your project or website.

 Be sure to edit the *sw.js* and *manifest.json* file as in the guide provided below to fit your web app needs.